Robust Optimization with Decision-Dependent Information Discovery: Two-Stage RO with Exogenous Uncertainty

 \paragraph{Min-Max-Min Formulation.}

-In the second model, only ${\bm x}$ is selected today and the recourse decisions ${\bm y}$ are optimized explicitly, in a \emph{dynamic} fashion \emph{after} nature is done making a decision.
-Under this modeling paradigm, a generic two-stage robust problem with exogenous uncertainty is expressible as:
+In the second model, only ${\bm x}$ is selected today and the recourse decisions ${\bm y}$ are optimized explicitly, in a \emph{dynamic} fashion, \emph{after} nature is done making a decision.
+Under this model, a two-stage robust problem with exogenous uncertainty is expressible as: